Montgomery Property Tax Protest ARB Tax Savings over $35MM in 2024

 Percent That Resulted in A Reduction

 Single family homes not only had numbers on their side when it came to appeals but also had a huge percentage of wins.
-74% of all ARB appeals for homeowners ended in a value reduction.
-After finishing well above the statewide average in informal appeals, commercial properties dropped somewhat in 2023, scoring victories in front of the ARB at only 45%.
-The total between the two was a win rate of 67%.
+83% of all ARB appeals for homeowners ended in a value reduction.
+After finishing well above the statewide average in informal appeals, commercial properties dropped somewhat in 2024, scoring victories in front of the ARB at only 48%.
+The total between the two was a win rate of 76%, the best since 2021.

 Value Reduction From Written ARB DeterminationsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.